okube-ai/laktory/docs/quickstart.md

-Suppose you need to compare stock prices performance, this example demonstrates how Laktory can help you with each step of the process, from data ingestion to aggregated analytics.
+Suppose your end goal is to compare Apple and Google stock performances.
+The example below illustrates how Laktory can help with:

+* Generating the raw data
+* Declaring the transformation layers (bronze, silver, gold)
+* Deploying the corresponding data pipeline to Databricks

 ### Generate data events
-A data event class defines specifications of an event and provides methods for writing that event directly to a cloud storage or through a databricks volume or mount.
+A `DataEvent` class helps you set both the metadata (event name, producer, etc.) and the data of an event and provides the methods for writing that event to a cloud storage or databricks volume/mount.

 ```py
 from laktory import models